We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 In your notebook, keep a page marked “Warning: Errors to Avoid.”

-Write a description of how to perform that kind of exercise properly on the same page, making sure to highlight the crucial principle at work.
+Write a description of how to perform that kind of exercise properly on the same page, highlighting the crucial principle at work.

 Use the index and glossary at the back of the book, particularly if you can’t remember what a word means.